belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` Ok, it sounds nice to have on a resume.
 And probably cool to brag during interview, or with people over a beer, but is it more than just some usual BS ?
 What does it do for you ?

-`DPL` Well, it gaves you a framework or rather an inventory of things to concider about the security of your app.
+`DPL` Well, it gaves you a framework or rather an inventory of things to consider about the security of your app.
 It is a daunting task.
 You need to isolate, pick a small sub-systems, within your application.
+SPLIT
 And then you'll be able to keep the threat model undercontrol and manageable.
 It can even fit in your sprints, and to be readable, understood by all.